victorbvieira/amazon-linux-nginx-lucee/README.md

 1. **Updates Amazon Linux** - simply runs `yum update -y` and `yum upgrade -y`
 2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket places jars in `"https://release.lucee.org/rest/update/provider/loader/$lucee_version`
 3. **Installs & Configures Tomcat 9** - download tomcat9 updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
 (Tomcat/Lucee run on port 8080 by default).
+4. Run `install.sh` - make sure you are root or sudo and run `./install.sh` you may need to `chmod u+x install.sh` to give execute permissions to the script.
-4. **JVM/Tomcat9** - Check services.
+5. **JVM/Tomcat9** - Check services.
-5. **Installs & Configures nginx** - runs `yum install nginx -y` to install nginx.
+6. **Installs & Configures nginx** - runs `yum install nginx -y` to install nginx.
 Creates a web root directory.
 Creates a `lucee.config` file so you can just `include lucee.config` for any site that uses CFML
-6. **Set Default Lucee Admin Password** - uses cfconfig to set the Lucee server context password and default web context password.
+7. **Set Default Lucee Admin Password** - uses cfconfig to set the Lucee server context password and default web context password.
 If environment variable ADMIN_PASSWORD exists that is used, otherwise a random password is set.

 Take a look in the `scripts/` subfolder to see the script for each step.

 How do I run it?
 ----------------

-1. **Download this repository** -
+1. **Download this repository** - `wget https://github.com/victorbvieira/amazon-linux-nginx-lucee/archive/refs/heads/main.zip`
-2. **Extract repository** -
+2. **Extract repository** - `unzip main.zip`
 3. **Configuration** - You can either Edit the `install.sh` and change any configuration options such as the Lucee Version or JVM version - or you can use environment variables (see below).
 4. **Run install.sh** - make sure you are root or sudo and run `./install.sh` you may need to `chmod u+x install.sh` to give execute permissions to the script.